PyAntony/lambda-firehose-framework/README.md

 There are 3 modules:

-- handler.py which contains the lambda handler (nothing to adjust here):
+- handler.py which contains the lambda handler (nothing to implement here):
 ```python
 def lambda_handler(event, context):